sabio-engineering/cookbook-dvelp/scripts/README.md

 # DVELP Scripts

-This is a collection of small and big shell scripts that we use in DVELP for our everyday work.
+A collection of shell scripts that we use at DVELP for our making the everyday more efficient.

-For best experience with git scripts, create alias for each.
-Edit your `~/.gitconfig` file and add the following:
+For ease of use, we recommend first downloading the shell scripts, then adding an alias to them in your `~/.gitconfig`.
+For example:

 ```
 [alias]
 	add-heroku-remote = !${path_to_git_script}
 ```

-The exclamation mark before path is required.
+N.B.
+An exclamation mark is required before the path.

 Scripts: